SwissNetcare/DeleteActiveDirectoryHomeFolders/README.md

 # DeleteActiveDirectoryHomeFolders
-Powershell Tool with GUI to bypass the privileges problem and recursively delete User Home folders created by Acitve Directory in Server Environments
+Powershell Tool with GUI to bypass the privileges problem and recursively delete User Home folders created by Active Directory in Server Environments